payall4u/nri-hook-demo/README.md

 # nri-hook-demo
-A demo try to use a nri hook communicate with daemonset.
+A demo try to use a nri hook communicate with daemonset by unix socket.